Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 7.6 The institution’s multi-year financial planning is realistic and reflects the capacity of the institution to depend on identified sources of revenue and ensure the advancement of educational quality and services for students.

-7.7 The governing board reviews and approves the institution’s financial plans based on multi-year analysis and financial forecasting.
+7.7 The governing board understands, reviews, and approves the institution’s financial plans based on multi-year analysis and financial forecasting.

 7.8 The board retains appropriate autonomy in all budget and finance matters; this includes institutions that depend on financial support from a sponsoring entity (state, church, or other private or public entity).